Design a real-time analytic

 The Add all new features option retains all incoming data rather than only the most recently received features.

-With this configuration, each time the analytic is started (or restarted), all records in the output feature layer will be deleted and the schema of the output feature layer will be regenerated.
+Each time the analytic is started, all records in the output feature layer are deleted and the schema of the output feature layer is regenerated.
 This is useful when you are developing and testing a real-time analytic and adding, removing, or changing tools between analytic runs.

 Note: